 NoteThis guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with

 sudocommand, see the Users and Groups guide.

 Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

 Complete the sections of our Securing Your Server to create a standard user account with

 Ensure that your system is up to date, and install

 sudo yum update && sudo yum install wget

 Plex requires that you create an account to make use of the service, and provides additional features such as DVR capability and offline viewing if you pay for their premium Plex Pass offering.
 To complete this guide, you will need a Plex account.

-Head to the Plex Downloads page and copy the installation link for Ubuntu.
+Head to the Plex Downloads page and copy the installation link for CentOS.
 Use

 wgetto download the installer via the copied link: